Novartis (SWX: NOVN) reported earnings on April 24. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended June 30 (Q2), Novartis met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q1), Novartis met expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue contracted and GAAP earnings per share contracted.
+Compared to the prior-year quarter, revenue grew slightly.
+Non-GAAP earnings per share expanded.
+GAAP earnings per share grew slightly.

-Novartis logged revenue of $14.30 billion.
-The 11 analysts polled by S&P Capital IQ predicted a top line of $14.20 billion on the same basis.
-GAAP reported sales were 3.8% lower than the prior-year quarter's $15.12 billion.
+Novartis logged revenue of $14.02 billion.
+The eight analysts polled by S&P Capital IQ hoped for a top line of $13.99 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.